 Dr. Nate Royal, SEER postdoc focused on environmental data mining and multi-variate modeling.
 Nate’s focus was on spatial and environmental patterns of anthrax in Georgia.

 Dr. Zaurbek Sagiyev, Kazakh Bolashak Recipient and SEER Lab postdoc 2013.
 Zaurbek focused on the spatiotemporal and ecological modeling of plague in humans and wild mammals of Kazakhstan.
+Dr. Sagiyev is currently an epidemiologist in Kentucky.

 Cody Griffin, MS, GIS Analyst – Spatial Support and spatio-temporal modeling of Georgian Especially Dangerous Pathogens for the DTRA Funded Cooperative Biological Engagement Program through the Academic Engagement Program.
 Cody is now with the FWRI working on bird ecology.